mikeyautorino2/webcrawler/README.md

 # Link Analyzer & Web Crawler

-NOTE: unfortunately not ready yet for deployment, still have some bugs to see through, got lazy and sleepy on flight
+NOTE: Unfortunately still working on some final bugs.
+Feel free to fork the repo!

 A modern web application that analyzes websites by extracting metadata, counting links and images, and providing valuable insights about web pages.